 TFC’s Greg Vanney and Crew SC’s Gregg Berhalter went back forth from the beginning, attempting to do whatever they could to exploit weaknesses and throw new wrinkles into the strategies that brought them within 90 minutes of the championship.

-Berhalter set the tone with a shocking lineup decision, moving away from the 4-2-3-1 he had ridden for most of the Crew’s hot streak to something of a 3-4-2-1, starting rookie Lalas Abubakar on the backline next Josh Williams and Jonathan Mensah and trusting DP winger Pedro Santos to play as a left wing-back.
-And then letting the front three of Justin Meram, Federico Higuain and Ola Kamara stay forward.
+Berhalter set the tone with a shocking lineup decision, moving away from the 4-2-3-1 he had ridden for most of the Crew’s hot streak to something of a 3-4-2-1, starting rookie Lalas Abubakar on the backline next to Josh Williams and Jonathan Mensah and trusting DP winger Pedro Santos to play as a left wing-back.
+He let the front three of Justin Meram, Federico Higuain and Ola Kamara stay forward.

 What Berhalter did with this lineup was the first chess piece moved across to Vanney’s side: he created a remarkably organized defensive shape to simultaneously take away both Toronto FC’s possession patterns and goal-scoring superstars.
 Defensive midfielder Wil Trapp sat at the center of a man-marking system that hounded passing channels in central midfield and followed the trio of Sebastian Giovinco, Jozy Altidore, and Victor Vazquez all over the attacking half.

-Mohammed Abu, filling in for a suspended Artur, has struggled often this season, but when all he had to do was sit on Altidore’s tail, he handled himself pretty well.
-It became clearer and clearer as the game went on that Vazquez was marked out of the game, forcing him to find different areas to receive the ball.
-Decidedly less threatening positions:
+Mohammed Abu, filling in for a suspended Artur, has struggled often this season, but when all he had to do was sit on Vazquez’s tail, he handled himself pretty well.
+It became clearer and clearer as the game went on that the Spaniard was marked out of the game, forcing him to find different areas to receive the ball.
+These are decidedly less threatening positions:

-That’s Vazquez’s passing map over the first 45 minutes.
-Notice how much time he spends on the right flank.
+That’s Vazquez’s passing map from the first 45 minutes.
+Notice how much time he spends on the left flank.
 Columbus wanted it that way.

 The Crew did a very good job of organizing their press in a way that blanketed TFC’s primary distributors out of the back (notably, d-mid Michael Bradley).
-Berhalter’s front three were able to converge in the middle of TFC’s possession thanks to the cover provided by the back-five, which forced Toronto wide and made it difficult to assemble sequences capable of breaking down the second level of Columbus’ compactness.
+Berhalter’s front three were able to converge in the middle of Toronto’s possession thanks to the cover provided by the back-five, which forced the Reds wide and made it difficult to assemble sequences capable of breaking down the second level of Columbus’ compactness.

 Individual errors still occasionally hurt the Crew — Williams dragged down a TFC player in the box on a first-half corner, drawing a penalty-kick that was stoned by Zack Steffen — but they were the better team for much of the 90 minutes.
 Credit goes to Berhalter for winning the chess battle.